Angioedema: Allergic

 In allergic angioedema, avoidance of the allergen and use of antihistamines may prevent future attacks.
 Cetirizine is a commonly prescribed antihistamine for angioedema.
 Some patients have reported success with the combination of a nightly low dose of cetirizine to moderate the frequency and severity of attacks, followed by a much higher dose when an attack does appear.
 Severe angioedema cases may require desensitization to the putative allergen, as mortality can occur.
 Chronic cases require steroid therapy, which generally leads to a good response.
 In cases where allergic attack is progressing towards airway obstruction, epinephrine may be life-saving.

-Drug induction
+Drug induced

 ACE inhibitors can induce angioedema.
 ACE inhibitors block the enzyme ACE so it can no longer degrade bradykinin; thus, bradykinin accumulates and can cause angioedema.
 This complication appears more common in African-Americans.
 In people with ACE inhibitor angioedema, the drug needs to be discontinued and an alternative treatment needs to be found, such as an angiotensin II receptor blocker (ARB), which has a similar mechanism but does not affect bradykinin.
 However, this is controversial, as small studies have shown some patients with ACE inhibitor angioedema can develop it with ARBs, as well.